Toyota Toyota Prius Insurance Rates

 - Should I put collision coverage on all my vehicles?

 If you can’t answer these questions but a few of them apply, you might consider talking to an agent.
-If you don’t have a local agent, fill out this quick form.

-Specific coverages for a 2006 Toyota Prius
+Specific coverage for 2006 Toyota Prius insurance rates

 Comprehensive coverage protects against claims like hitting a deer, hail damage, a broken windshield, a tree branch falling on your vehicle and damage from flooding.
 The maximum amount you’ll receive from a claim is the ACV or actual cash value, so if the vehicle’s value is low consider removing comprehensive coverage.